varigence/docs/bimlflex/reference-documentation/excel-metadata-addin.md

 DLL: `C:\Program Files\Varigence\BimlFlex\BimlFlexAddin.dll`

-However, if users have altered their environments or the location of files, the file paths selected may be different.
+However, if users use a different bitness, have a localized version of Office installed, have altered their environments or the location of files, the file paths selected may be different.

-Browse and select the file paths according to your machine using the ellipses on the right.
+Browse and select the file paths according to the local machine configuration using the ellipses on the right.

 ![Upgrade BimlFlex Excel Spreadsheet - Complete](/bimlflex/reference-documentation/images/007.png "Upgrade BimlFlex Excel Spreadsheet - Complete")